oxsecurity/megalinter/docs/descriptors/python_pylint.md

-                        means that the block might have code that exists only in one or another interpreter, leading to false positives when analysed. (default: False)
+                        means that the block might have code that exists only in one or another interpreter, leading to false positives when analysed. (default: False) --clear-cache-post-run <y or n>
+                        Clear in-memory caches upon conclusion of linting.
+                        Useful if running pylint in a server-like mode.
+                        (default: False)

 Reports:
   Options related to output formatting and reporting